Cray-HPE/docs-csm/upgrade/Stage_1.md

 For more information, see [Using the Argo UI](../operations/argo/Using_the_Argo_UI.md) and [Using Argo Workflows](../operations/argo/Using_Argo_Workflows.md).

-## Storage node image upgrade
+## Storage node image upgrade and Ceph upgrade

 (`ncn-m001#`) Run `ncn-upgrade-worker-storage-nodes.sh` with the `--upgrade` flag for all storage nodes to be upgraded.
 Provide the storage nodes in a comma-separated list, such as `ncn-s001,ncn-s002,ncn-s003`.
 This upgrades the storage nodes sequentially.
+Once all storage nodes have been upgraded, this workflow will upgrade Ceph to `v17.2.6`.

 ```bash
 /usr/share/doc/csm/upgrade/scripts/upgrade/ncn-upgrade-worker-storage-nodes.sh ncn-s001,ncn-s002,ncn-s003 --upgrade